GoogleCloudPlatform/nl2sql-studio/docs/README.md

 3. **Deployment Order**

 | Sl.
 No | Module | Why |
 |---|---|---|
 | 1 | NL2SQL Studio Core | URL of the APIs exposed by this module/service is required to be mentioned in the .env file while deploying the UI |
 | 2 | NL2SQL Studio Lite | URL of the APIs exposed by this module/service is required to be mentioned in the .env file while deploying the UI |
 | 3 | User Interface | Config.ini and .env files need to be updated with the API endpoints and Google Client IDs & secrets |

+**Note- Prefrably run this with python3.10, the deploy guide is tested using python3.10.**

-## Executing the NL2SQL Studio Core - Backend
+## NL2SQL Studio Core - Backend

 **Prerequisite files**